Darkwarrior247/YT-Media-Downloader-Pro/README.md

-# 🎵 YT Playlist to MP3 Converter
+# 🎵 YT Media Downloader Pro

 A Google Colab-powered tool to **download** and optionally **convert** YouTube videos or entire playlists to **MP3 or video format** — with just a few clicks.
 No setup required!